Alpha Youth Film Series FAQ

 What inspired the production of the Youth Film Series?

 - Alpha works.
-Over 29 million people in over 160 countries have tried Alpha and it’s been run across various Christian denominations.
+Over 24 million people have tried Alpha all around the world, and it’s been run across various Christian denominations.

 - The Quest video series.
 Quest pioneered what an effective video series for youth about faith, life and God could look like and personally inspired Jason and Ben.